Homosexuality and Methodism: Methodist Church of Southern Africa

 The Methodist Church of Southern Africa spoke out against laws criminalizing homosexuality, and, in particular, condemned the anti-homosexuality laws proposed in Uganda.
 Currently, the denomination is discussing how to approach the issue of same-gender relationships.
 Currently, “Conference recognises that any decision and subsequent action on the issue of civil unions between same sex partners must await the outcome of the ongoing process of engagement as specified by Conference 2005 and, in the interim, expects Methodist Ministers to continue to offer pastoral care to homosexual individuals."
 Several courts have concluded that the church's policies are currently accepting of same-sex relationships as long as they are not 'marriages'.
 In 2020, the MCSA decided that it would not allow ministers to perform same-sex marriages, but also decided that it would not prevent its members, lay or ordained, from entering into a same-sex civil union.

 In 2013, the Western Cape High Court found that "the Methodist Church did not have a rule prohibiting its ministers from marrying someone of the same sex".
 Additionally, in 2015, another court determined that the denomination "even accepts same-sex relationships (as long as such relationships are not solemnised by marriage), which means it is not at the core of the Church’s beliefs".
 At the Constitutional Court, the church stated that the church "tolerates homosexual relationships but requires its ministers not to enter into same-sex marriages."
 The Church allowed [gay ministers] to be in a homosexual relationship whilst being a minister, and allowed [a gay minister] to stay in the Church's manse with [a] partner, but drew the line at recognising her same-sex marriage."

-Methodist Church of Uruguay
+Methodist Church in Uruguay

-The church, part of the Evangelical Church of Uruguay, "has a ministry with persons of diverse sexual orientations".
-The denomination "resolved that pastors that wish to minister to homosexuals could do so freely".
-Since then, some congregations have provided blessing services for same-gender couples.
+The Methodist Church in Uruguay has a ministry with persons of diverse sexual orientations.
+The Church has also resolved that pastors that wish to minister to LGBTQ could do it.
+Some congregations support blessings of same-sex marriage.